This glossary defines the key terms and concepts used throughout Nuxt Crouton documentation.

 See also: Forms

-Human-readable data format used for collection schemas.
+JSON format used for collection schema definitions.

 Example: